Netflix/sureal/README.md

 SUREAL - Subjective Recovery Analysis
 ===================

-SUREAL is a toolbox developed by Netflix for subjective quality score recovery from noisy measurements obtained in lab tests.
+SUREAL is a toolbox developed by Netflix for quality score recovery from noisy subjective measurements obtained by lab tests.
+Read [this](resource/doc/dcc17v3.pdf) paper for some background.

 ## Prerequisites & Installation